 The raspberry syrup is the key to the drink's success.
 The best Knickerbocker is made with a homemade raspberry syrup using freshly pressed, strained juice.
-You can also use raspberry syrups from brands like DaVinci, Monin, or Torani or use the liqueur Chambord as a substitute.
+You can also use raspberry syrups from brands like DaVinci, Monin, or Torani or use liqueurs like Chambord as a substitute.

 In a cocktail shaker filled with ice, pour the rum, raspberry syrup, orange curaçao, and lime juice.

 Garnish with a lemon or lime wedge and seasonal berries.